Needamangalam: Rail

 Nidamangalam Junction railway station acts a connecting station to Mannargudi railway station.
 Trains connecting Mannargudi to various places like Chennai Egmore (Mannai express), Tirupati (Pamani Express), Coimbatore Chemmozhi Express.
 Thanjavur, Trichy, Nagapattinam, Karaikkal, Velankanni, Mayiladuthurai pass via Needamangalam.
 There is a long pending demand for a ROB at Needamangalam Junction which is announced during 2013-14 budget by Tamil Nadu Government and work in progress.

-The "Great Southern of India Railway", aka Southern Railway zone opened its first line for traffic between Nagapattinam and Tanjore in 1861 that runs via Needamangalam Junction.
+The "Great Southern of India Railway", Southern Railway zone opened its first line for traffic between Nagapattinam and Tanjore in 1861 that runs via Needamangalam Junction.
 Subsequently, the line was extended up to Tiruchirappalli in March 1862.